Python is an open-source, general purpose programming language.

 Make sure to adjust the resources requested based on your needs, but remember that fewer resources requested leads to less queue time for your job.
-Note that to fully utilize the resources, especially the number of cores, you may need to explicitly change your Python code to do so (see the section on parallel programming below).
+Note that to fully utilize the resources, especially the number of CPUs, you may need to explicitly change your Python code (see the section on parallel programming below).

-You can develop Python scripts and job scripts on your local machine and then transfer them to the cluster, or you can use one of the available text editor modules (e.g.,
+You can develop and edit Python scripts and job scripts to run on CARC clusters in a few ways: on your local computer and then transfer the files to one of your directories on CARC file systems, with the Files app available on our OnDemand service, or with one of the available text editor modules (nano, micro, vim, or emacs).

 Save the job script as

 python.job, for example, and then submit it to the job scheduler with Slurm's